Emmanuel Rivera Player Props: Diamondbacks vs. Mariners

-The Arizona Diamondbacks, including Emmanuel Rivera and his .588 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Logan Gilbert and the Seattle Mariners at Chase Field, Friday at 9:40 PM ET.
+On Saturday, Emmanuel Rivera (.400 on-base percentage in past 10 games, 70 points above season-long percentage) and the Arizona Diamondbacks play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 8:10 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Cardinals.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Emmanuel Rivera Game Info & Props vs. the Mariners